-So how did I end up with a project like this?
-I was working on my master’s degree in evolutionary genetics at the University of Jyväskylä in 2009, when I heard that a recently founded multidisciplinary project funded by the Kone Foundation was looking for PhD students to work with Finnish dialects using quantitative methods.
+So how did I end up with projects like this?
+I was working on my master’s degree in evolutionary genetics at the University of Jyväskylä in 2009, when I heard that a recently founded interdisciplinary BEDLAN project funded by the Kone Foundation was looking for PhD students to work with Finnish dialects using quantitative methods.
 “This is the coolest thing ever” I thought, applied and got in, and so my multidisciplinary life in Turku started at the beginning of 2010.

 Since then I have learned a lot about – for example – linguistics, history, archeology, and GIS-methods, which suits me well because I have always been interested in different fields.
 During my year in Bristol I learnt a lot more also about anthropology.
 What a joy!
 I have presented my work to a variety of audiences and become an expert in multidisciplinary discussions, as that has been part of my everyday life when working with this topic.

 In 2016 I defended my thesis, titled ‘Macro- and microevolution of languages: Exploring linguistic divergence with approaches from evolutionary biology’.
 In my thesis, I applied the framework of evolutionary biology and Bayesian model-based methods for the first time on Uralic languages and the dialects of Finnish.
 I also emphasized the connection between humans and their natural environment and its possible influences on spatial patterns of linguistic variation.

-I spent the academic year 2017-2018 at the Institute of Estonian and General linguistics, University of Tartu, Estonia.
-More specifically, I was the first postdoctoral researcher in their recently founded Collegium for Transdisciplinary Studies in Archaeology, Genetics and Linguistics.
-I began my project with the Finnic languages and utilized the vast dialect atlas of Finnic languages to study the linguistic past of the Finnic area.
+I spent the academic year 2017-2018 at the Institute of Estonian and General linguistics, University of Tartu, Estonia where I began my project with the Finnic languages and utilized the vast dialect atlas of Finnic languages to study the linguistic past of the Finnic area.
 From October 2019-December 2020 I was a Postdoctoral Research Associate at the Department of Anthropology and Archaeology, University of Bristol, UK where I worked in the Varikin-Evolution subproject and focused on borrowings in kinship terminology.